Get a Collection Agency Merchant Account with TailoredPay

 TailoredPay uses Verifi's CDRN (Cardholder Dispute Resolution Network) and Ethoca's alert system to offer top-notch chargeback and alert prevention systems for high-risk merchants and to simplifiy the chargeback fighting process.
 The dispute network works with card issuers and banks, allowing merchants to resolve credit card transaction “disagreements”.

-Collection agencies can learn from companies who have been around for a while.
+Collection agencies can learn from companies that have been around for a while.
 When debtors try to get in touch with their issuing banks, collection agency employees should be taught to offer them complete refunds.
 This will be better for your bank account than a chargeback would be.

 Further, 24/7 customer service can be implemented to stop debtors from disputing credit card charges.
 Having a staff member available 24 hours a day usually makes customers feel better and gives merchants more credibility.